SourMesen/Mesen/README.md

 * SDL2  (package: libsdl2-dev)

 The makefile contains some more information at the top.
 Running "make" will build the x64 version by default, and then "make run" should start the emulator.
+LTO is supported under clang, which gives a large performance boost (25-30%+), so turning it on is highly recommended (see makefile for details).

 ## LICENSE ##